-If you are, or if you have been, a member of the BNP or a similar extreme left/right wing political organisation then your application will be rejected.
+If you are, or if you have been a member of the BNP or similar your application will be rejected.

 Health

 Police Officer's encounter stressful situations, trauma, physical confrontation and work long hours on shifts and as a result they need to be resilient enough to cope with the demands and pressures of police work.
 Applicants must therefore be in good health mentally and physically to undertake police duties.